There are so many different types of fat out there.

 - Saturated and monounsaturated fats are the most heat-stable.

-- Polyunsaturated omega-3 and omega-6 fatty acids are essential, but they are not suitable for cooking at heat.
+- Polyunsaturated omega-3 and omega-6 fatty acids are essential, but they are prone to oxidation.

-- Most of us consume too much omega-6 and need to get more omega-3.
+- Most of us don’t consume enough omega-3.

 - Trans fat has no place in the food chain (or our bodies).

-- The best cooking fats are coconut oil, animal fats, and extra virgin olive oil.
+- The most heat-stable cooking fats are coconut oil, animal fats, and extra virgin olive oil.

 - Saturated fat is not harmful like once thought, but that doesn’t mean we should consume it in unlimited amounts.